syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/layouts.md

 {% previewsample "page.domainurl/code-snippet/ribbon/classic-cs1" %}

+### Defining items size

+The [allowedSizes](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonItemModel/#allowedsizes) property can be used to set the allowed size for an item.
+The Ribbon items can be appeared in three different sizes: Large(large icon with text), Medium(small icon with text) and Small(small icon only).
+On resizing, the items size can be changed based on the available width of the tab content from the order of Large-> Medium-> Small and viceversa.

+{% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/ribbon/item-size-cs1/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/ribbon/item-size-cs1/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/ribbon/item-size-cs1" %}

+### Defining items orientation

+The Ribbon group [orientation](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonGroupModel/#orientation) property allows to manage how the items are aligned.
+By default, the orientation is set to `Column`, in which the items are arranged vertically.

+{% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/ribbon/orientation-cs1/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/ribbon/orientation-cs1/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/ribbon/orientation-cs1" %}

+>  When the orientation is set to `Row` a group may have a maximum of three collections each of which may contain any number of items.
+When the orientation is set to `Column` a group may have any number of collections, each of which may contain one large-sized item or three medium/small-sized items.
+If two large-sized items are specified, it automatically converts into two medium/small-sized items.

+### Defining group header

+The [header](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonGroupModel/#header) property is used to set the name for each group header.

+{% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/ribbon/group-header-cs1/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/ribbon/group-header-cs1/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/ribbon/group-header-cs1" %}

+### Defining group icon

+The [groupIconCss](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonGroupModel/#groupiconcss) property is used to customize the icons in the group overflow button.
+When the ribbon's size is adjusted, the group popup will appear.

+{% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/ribbon/group-icon-cs1/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/ribbon/group-icon-cs1/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/ribbon/group-icon-cs1" %}

+### Enabling group launcher icon

+The [showLauncherIcon](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonGroupModel/#showlaunchericon) property can be used to enable or disable the launcher icon for each group.
+By default, the property is set to `false`.

+{% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/ribbon/launcher-icon-cs1/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/ribbon/launcher-icon-cs1/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/ribbon/launcher-icon-cs1" %}

+#### Customize launcher icon

+The [launcherIconCss](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonModel/#launchericoncss) property is used to customize the launcher icon by applying the custom styles.

+{% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/ribbon/custom-launcher-icon-cs1/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/ribbon/custom-launcher-icon-cs1/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/ribbon/custom-launcher-icon-cs1" %}

+### Defining group collapsible state

+The [isCollapsible](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonGroupModel/#iscollapsible) property can determine whether a group can be collapsed or not during resize.
+By default, the property is set to `true`.
+To prevent the group from being collapsed, set the property to `false`.

+{% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/ribbon/collapsible-state-cs1/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/ribbon/collapsible-state-cs1/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/ribbon/collapsible-state-cs1" %}

+#### Defining priority order for group collapse or expand

+The [priority](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonGroupModel/#priority) property define's the priority order for each group which should be collapsed or expanded on resizing.
+When collapsing, higher priority values are fetched first.
+When expanding, lower priority values are fetched first.

+{% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/ribbon/priority-cs1/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/ribbon/priority-cs1/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/ribbon/priority-cs1" %}

 ## Simplified layout

 In simplified layout, the Ribbon control organize the items and groups into a single row by setting the [activeLayout](https://ej2.syncfusion.com/documentation/api/ribbon/#activelayout) property to [Simplified](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonLayout/).